bozsahin/ceng444/project-material/project1/README.md

 <li>In project 1, you are expected to implement just one condition for well-formed XPLN programs: The main body and every function defined
 must have at least one <code>return</code> statement.
 It is not our present concern whether that <code>return</code> statement is reachable, because this requires flow analysis, which we will talk about later.

+<li>To check this functionality, include in your examples well-formed XPLN programs that violate this constraint, and some that does not violate it.
+Make them part of the bundle, including their output.

-<li>Bundle your files, including README and antlr/java code, and their output on your side, in the zip file, so that we can
+<li>Bundle your files, including README and antlr/java code, examples, and their output on your side, in the zip file, so that we can
 run the code and compare the output with yours.
 </ol>